Skip to content →

 What is the make up of your family and where do you live?
 Please include ages of children and which child has albinism.

-I live in Central Ohio with my husband and 2 children.
-My son is 6 years old and has albinism, my daughter is 3 and does not have albinism.
+I live with my husband Mark, two children Matthew is 9 and has albinism, my daughter Allison is 6 and she does not have albinism.
+We have an English Mastiff named Mara 1 1/2.
+We live in Pickerington, Ohio.

 What does NOAH mean to you?